Francesco-Zeno-Costanzo/hyloa/docs/index.rst

 HYLOA - Documentation
 ========================================

-Welcome to the official documentation of **HYsteresis LOop Analysis**, a software for analyzing hysteresis loops.
+Welcome to the official documentation of **HYsteresis LOop Analyzer**, a software for analyzing hysteresis loops.

 .. image:: _static/hysteresis_logo.png
    :scale: 30%